-I began the ascent toward freedom when yoga and I found each other in 2003.
-Now, 54 years old and flourishing, I’ve come to understand that my years of floundering were vital for the cultivation of my life’s purpose.
+In 2003, I discovered yoga and my ascend toward freedom was initiated.
+Now, in the autumn of my life and flourishing, I’ve come to understand that my years of floundering were vital for the cultivation of my life’s purpose.
 I bow to my floundering and honor my transgressions.
 I focus on choices that serve my highest Self.
 Best of all, I see and feel the wonder around me again.
 My free-spiritedness from childhood is making a magical reappearance.

-I live what I teach and coach.
 I see myself and our community in a learning relationship about life with each other; evolving to stand reverently on our own two feet.
 Yes, we still wobble, but with less frequency and intensity.
 We learn together how to embrace our humanity and take responsibility for our lives.
 And, we celebrate our courageous hearts as we humbly renegotiate our mind and body connection and dance with All That Is.

 My prayer is to create a community where like-hearted souls come together to thrive in the fullness of our wellness.
 My aim is to share experiences that support our most noble conduct off the mat, where we may revel in walking the high road together.

 Formal trainings include: MA, Occupational Therapy, NYU; 200-hour Kripalu Yoga; 200-hour Katonah Yoga; 400-hour Alchemy of Breath Breathwork Facilitator (GPBA); Graceline Gridshare Teacher (in progress); RCYT, Yoga Ed.; Advanced Level 4 Esoteric Healing from Tibet; HG Practitioner Coach, Handel Group®Life Coaching

-A special thank you to Devarshi Steven Hartman, Premshakti Mary Stout, Bernadette Bloom, Ally Bogard, Elena Brower, Seane Corn, Susan Malcolm, and Pramatma Siri Sadhana.
+A special thank you to Devarshi Steven Hartman, Premshakti Mary Stout, Ally Bogard, Elena Brower, Seane Corn, Mickaela Grace, Susan Malcolm, and Paramatma Siri Sadhana.

-And, lastly, to my main teachers, my “messes”, my husband, our girls, our dog, my parents and sisters, my daily sadhana, the woods, and my Uncle John for directing my body, mind, and heart to Spirit as far back as those childhood adventures.
+And, lastly, to my main teachers, my “messes”, my then husband, our girls, my parents and sisters, my daily sadhana, the woods, and my Uncle John for directing my body, mind, and heart to Spirit as far back as those childhood adventures.